T

 viewpoint

-Located in the modern financial district, this observation deck on the 62nd floor of the Gran Torre Santiago (Latin America's tallest building) offers unparalleled 360-degree views of the city and the Andes.
-It's a great way to see the scale of Santiago.
+Located in the modern financial district, this observation deck in the Gran Torre Santiago offers unparalleled 360-degree views of the city and the surrounding Andes.
+It's the tallest building in South America.

 3. Afternoon